lindsaykwardell/starcomgame.com/rules/play/command.md

 You may build any ships or stations that you can afford.
 Stations can be built in any system you control, while ships can only be constructed in starting systems and capital systems.
 There are some restrictions on when you can build ships or stations:

-- You can only build a number of stations in a system equal to its development level (the number of development counters on it).
+- You can only build a number of stations in a system equal to the number of development counters in that system.
 If a system only has one development counter, it can only have one station.
-- You can only build a number of fighters in a system equal to its development level.
+- You can only build a number of ships equal to the total number of developments you control.
 - You cannot build a ship or station in a system that is under siege (see [Siege](/etc/additional-rules.html#siege)).
 The exception is your starting system, which can always build ships (but not stations).

 ## Play Commands